DimiTech/dimitech.github.io/_posts/2022-08-25-how-to-become-an-expert-part-2.md

 computers work.

-Graphical Operating Systems like Windows do very well in protecting the users from the intricacies of the underlying operating system and it's mechanisms.
+Graphical Operating Systems like Windows do very well in protecting the users from the intricacies of the underlying operating system and its mechanisms.
 This is not where we want to be as programming professionals, we need to know how things REALLY work.